 If it’s “Arts” you’re looking for: In addition to the Bailey Theatre, the UofA Augustana Campus, at Camrose, has the new Jeanne and Peter Lougheed Performing Arts Centre.
 The Centre houses The Cargill Theatre, with seating for 572 and the Mayer Family Community Hall which seats up to 200.
 Roots music fans will pleased with the productions of the Rose City Roots Music Society, who bring a fine compliment of performers to Camrose venues.
 With all of arts venues and festivals in Camrose, the City has adopted a new slogan and logo (below).

-Travellers to Camrose can also travel from Edmonton via Highway 14 and 21.
+Travelers to Camrose can also travel from Edmonton via Highway 14 and 21.
 For an interesting country drive, turn east onto Highway 617, at Hay Lakes.
 Then turn south on 833, before Kingman.
-This becomes a scenic circular route, between Camrose and Edmonton, by using this route but turning east on 617 for a little more than a kilometre, and then going north on 833 towards Tofield.
+This becomes a scenic circular route, between Camrose and Edmonton.
+Travelers can also leave Camrose by this route but turning east, off 833 and onto 617 for a little more than a kilometre, and then going north on 833 towards Tofield.
 Then turn back west on Highway 14.

-This route takes you through the rolling “kettle and bowl” terrain, of the Beaver Hills, caused by the melting of the glaciers of the ice age.
+Using the route through Tofield, it takes you through the rolling “kettle and bowl” terrain, of the Beaver Hills, caused by the melting of the glaciers of the ice age.
 There is a large prehistoric moraine, of glacial till, that runs in an east-west direction.
-The Beaver Hills have now become a Biosphere Reserve is an area designated by UNESCO.
+The Beaver Hills have now become a Biosphere Reserve as designated by UNESCO.

 Going west from Hwy.
 833, on Hwy.
 14 will lead you to the Cooking Lake – Blackfoot Grazing, Wildlife & Provincial Recreation Area.
 Watch for the signs, directing you to staging areas, for hiking, trail bikes and horses.